SAPA - NORTHERN VIETNAM

 History of Sapa

-The city of Sapa was born in 1903, when cartographers from the Service de Géographie de l'Indochine discovered the region.
+The city of Sapa was born in 1903, when cartographers from the Geography Service of Indochina discovered the region.
 This discovery is part of a colonial project launched in 1897 to map and establish statistical surveys in mountainous regions.
 The French will thus collect information on the region and its climate, geography, fauna and flora.
 Sapa is beginning to be known for its pleasant climate and incredible landscapes.

 A health resort was built in 1909, followed by a tourist office in 1917.
 The following year, the French began to build several villas, of which there were about 300.
 The year 1920 marked the end of the construction of a railway line linking Hanoi to the Lao Cai region.
 Thanks to these assets, Sapa becomes the summer capital of Northern vietnam.